Classical Foundations: The Weight of Tradition

 In Russia, composers like Pyotr Ilyich Tchaikovsky and later Sergei Rachmaninoff found a balance between Western European forms and their own national style.
 Their music became part of the standard musical repertoire, although it was sometimes seen as overly emotional or exotic.
 In Hungary, Béla Bartók collected folk melodies and reshaped them into modern structures, bringing rural sounds into concert halls without just using them as decorations.
 His work makes the idea of a single European center more complicated.

 These global perspectives show that classical tradition was never one-sided.
 It was layered and often unequal.
 Some regions set standards, while others negotiated their place within them.
 This imbalance made people think that there was one language to master.
-By the late 1800s, that language had grown a lot.
+By the late 1800s, that language had expanded dramatically.
 Composers explored new musical ideas, orchestras grew bigger, and music became more emotional.
 The question was no longer whether classical music could grow.
 The question was how much growth it could sustain before something gave way.

 When Tradition Became Pressure: The Limits of Grandeur